-Assuming that an increase in radioactivity is a side-effect of mass condensation, and that mass condensation is real and ongoing, all astronomic bodies will experience an increase in internal pressures over time.
+Assuming that an increase in radioactivity is a side-effect of mass condensation, and that mass condensation is real and ongoing, large astronomic bodies like planets and stars will experience an increase in internal pressures over time.

 This is because radioactivity results in an increase in the number of atoms in a given space.
 Where there was once only one atom, there are suddenly two.
 With more atoms occupying the same space, pressure builds up.

 From evidence available to us, it appears that our own planet stayed pretty much unchanged in size up until about 300 million years ago.
 Our planet had at that time a diameter roughly half of what it has today.

 However, ever since then, our planet has expanded.